AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** Batch updates in MySQL.

-**Key points:**\
+**Key points:**
-     - in `application.properties` set `spring.jpa.properties.hibernate.jdbc.batch_size`\
+- in `application.properties` set `spring.jpa.properties.hibernate.jdbc.batch_size`
-     - in `application.properties` set JDBC URL with `rewriteBatchedStatements=true` (optimization for MySQL, statements get rewritten into a single `String` buffer and sent in a single request)\
+- in `application.properties` set JDBC URL with `rewriteBatchedStatements=true` (optimization for MySQL, statements get rewritten into a single string buffer and sent in a single request)
-     - in `application.properties` set JDBC URL with `cachePrepStmts=true` (enable caching and is useful if you decide to set `prepStmtCacheSize`, `prepStmtCacheSqlLimit`, etc as well; without this setting the cache is disabled)\
+- in `application.properties` set JDBC URL with `cachePrepStmts=true` (enable caching and is useful if you decide to set `prepStmtCacheSize`, `prepStmtCacheSqlLimit`, etc as well; without this setting the cache is disabled)
-     - in `application.properties` set JDBC URL with `useServerPrepStmts=true` (this way you switch to server-side prepared statements (may lead to signnificant performance boost))\
+- in `application.properties` set JDBC URL with `useServerPrepStmts=true` (this way you switch to server-side prepared statements (may lead to signnificant performance boost))
-     - in case of using a parent-child relationship with cascade all/persist (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_updates=true` to optimize the batching by ordering updates\
+- in case of using a parent-child relationship with cascade all/persist (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_updates=true` to optimize the batching by ordering updates
 - before Hibernate 5, we need to set in `application.properties` a setting for enabling batching for versioned entities during update and delete operations (entities that contains `@Version` for implicit optimistic locking); this setting is: `spring.jpa.properties.hibernate.jdbc.batch_versioned_data=true`; starting with Hibernate 5, this setting should be `true` by default

 **Output example for single entity:**
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootBatchUpdateOrderSingleEntity/batch%20updates.png)